kubernetes-retired/kubefed/docs/installation.md

 ### Creating Clusters

-The following is a list of Kubernetes environments that have been tested and are supported by the Kubefed community.
+The following is a list of Kubernetes environments that have been tested and are supported by the KubeFed community.

 - [kind](./environments/kind.md)
 - [Minikube](./environments/minikube.md)